Nuvama Wealth Management Ltd (NSE: NUVAMA) Q3 2026 Earnings Call dated Jan. 27, 2026

 Sanketh Godha

-Okay, understood.
-And lastly Ashish is On on the floor number.
-I. I know I asked this question typically that, that, that you gave a guidance of.
-Of around 20,000 crores for the year.
-Closer to 20,000 crores and now we are at 14 odd thousand crores.
-So we need to get closer to 5,800 to 6,000 crores for the fourth quarter to achieve that number.
-And you are seeing a growth of 20 to 30% on that number for the next year.
-So just wanted to understand given the two core pieces I.e. private and wealth saw a sequential decline.
+Okay.
+Understood.
+And lastly, Ashish, on the flow number.
+I know I ask this question typically that you gave a guidance of around INR20,000 crores for the year, closer to INR20,000 crores, and now we are at INR14,000-odd crores.
+So we need to get closer to INR5,800 crores to INR6,000 crores for the fourth quarter to achieve that number, and you are seeing a growth of 20% to 30% on that number for the next year.
+So just wanted to understand, given the two core pieces that is Private and Wealth saw a sequential decline QoQ, you are confident on delivering INR20,000 crores kind of a number.

-QQ means your confidence on diluting 20k kind of a number of.
-Is there any macro factor because.
-Because market sentiments have weakened meaningfully in last maybe two weeks, maybe three four weeks or one one and a half month.
-Then, then your interact rn interacting with the clients.
-How, how do you see whether.
-Whether the money will come or they are waiting and watching something.
-Any color on those will be very useful to understand.
+Is there any macro factor because market sentiments have weakened meaningfully in last maybe two weeks, maybe 3, four weeks or 1, 1.5 months.
+Then your RM is interacting with the clients, how do you see whether the money will come or they are waiting and watching something — any color on those will be very useful to understand.

 Ashish Kehair